Energy Policy | Sustainable Australia Party

 • Return energy utilities to public hands where appropriate (also see Privatisation & Public Assets policy)

-• Stabilise Australia’s population as soon as practicable (also see Population & Immigration (Australia) policy)
+• Slow population growth then stabilise Australia’s population size as soon as practicable (also see Population & Immigration (Australia) policy)